 Algerin cast spell after spell, until he was too tired to light a candle.
 The entire time, Tarik observed and took mental notes.
 He commented occasionally on Algerin’s technique, offering suggestions to improve a particular spell, or arching an eyebrow, or mumbling to himself, or studying something that Algerin couldn’t see.

 The next morning, Tarik and his victory smirk were waiting for Algerin in the safe room.
 I could picture it well.
-It was the same smirk whenever he told me the story.
+It was the same smirk he wore whenever he told me the story.
 “I figured out, Algerin.
 It was pretty simple, once I put my mind to it.
 All you have to do is erect a shield.
 I’ll show you.”
 Confident, name dropper and a show-off.

 A misty dome surrounded Tarik and Algerin.
 “This mimics the Tower’s buffers.
 It will shield you from direct exposure to the Spires.
 Once it’s in place, nothing can pass in or out of it.”
 Tarik dismissed the shield and then created another slowly, so that Algerin could watch how he did it.
 “Did you get that?”

 “Good.
 Give it a try.”

 Algerin repeated Tarik’s spell.
 A dome flickered into existence and then flickered out.
 He tried again with the same effect.

 “What’s the matter?”
 Tarik asked with some impatience.

 “I can’t do it,” Algerin said.
 “I’m not strong enough.”

 “Sure you can,” Tarik countered as his logic was infallible.
 “It’s an easy spell.”